To some people, the thought of a dog being diabetic sounds odd.

 Accordingly, Chinese herbs work differently than pharmaceuticals.

 Chinese herbs treat underlying causes rather than symptoms.

 Western medicine views symptoms as a method to diagnose disease.

 TCVM theory, on the other hand, considers disease merely a symptom.

 And, the real health issue is an imbalance in the body.

 Jiang Tang Cha works on the underlying imbalances in the dog’s organ system.

-The goal is bringing the dog’s organs into back into balance.
+The goal is to bring the dog’s organs back into balance.